This post covers how to get free tickets to The Late Show with Stephen Colbert including what you need to know on the day of taping.

 - You are required to stay for the duration of the taping.

-- Show dress code is "Your Mom might see you on TV" casual.
+- The show's dress code is "Your Mom might see you on TV" casual.

 - Photography is only permitted during the seating process from a seated position.